nazimboudeffa/prompt-engineering-cookbook-chatgpt/chatgpt-chap-create.md

 # Defining Prompt Engineering

+## How to create a prompt

+To create a prompt in ChatGPT, you can simply start by providing a clear and specific statement or question that outlines the topic you would like the model to generate text about.
+Here are a few tips to keep in mind:

+Be clear and concise: Make sure your prompt is easy to understand and focuses on a specific topic or question.

+Be specific: Try to provide as much detail as possible to help guide the model's response.

+Use proper grammar and punctuation: Although ChatGPT is capable of understanding text in a conversational style, providing proper grammar and punctuation can help improve the model's response.

+Keep it open-ended: Avoid providing a prompt that has a yes or no answer.
+Instead, create a prompt that encourages the model to generate a detailed response.

+For example, a prompt could be:

+"Can you write a short story about a detective trying to solve a murder mystery in a small town?"

+Once you've provided the prompt, ChatGPT will use its trained knowledge to generate a response based on the given input.

 ## Provide examples of how prompt engineering is used in NLP

 Here are some examples of how prompt engineering is used in natural language processing (NLP):